astronomer/airflow-guides/guides/soda_guide.md

 [2022-08-04, 13:07:22 UTC] {subprocess.py:92} INFO - All is good.
 No failures.
 No warnings.
 No errors.
 ```

-In case of failure of a check, the logs will show which check failed and what the `check_value` was that caused the failure.
+In the case of a check failure, the logs will show which check failed and the `check_value` that caused the failure.

 ```text
 [2022-08-04, 13:23:59 UTC] {subprocess.py:92} INFO - Scan summary: